rivera-bl/dotfiles/nvim/README.md

 ## TODO

-- [x] install vimplugins available on nixpkgs and place them on a different file !- [ ] devise a seamlessly flow for the steps of customatizing neovim
+- [ ] devise a seamlessly flow for the steps of customatizing neovim
     - upload to github, update flake, rebuild nixos
       - ?create script/hook to watch for git added files
       - [ ] point the flake to local system to skip the push step
-  - [x] install treesitter languages
-  - [x] build BufSurf plugin from source like [this][11]
-  - [x] install language servers
-    - [x] rnix
-    - [x] terraformls
-    - [x] sumneko_lua
-    - [x] yamlls
-    - [x] ?check if there are performance differences on language servers on_attach compared with Packer
-  - [x] solve telescope functions load
+    - this is probably too cumbersome
+        - making this flake was a good practice and will be useful to share with others
+        - but in the day to day usage will bring problems
+        - so i'll better manage nvim in nixos through home-manager
 - [ ] format mappings calls using functions and loops
-  - [ ] manage plugins and LS with flakes so we can pin the versions !- [ ] add all the configuration files
+  - [ ] manage plugins and LS with flakes so we can pin the versions
-  - [x] colorscheme
-  - [x] colorizer
-  - [x] lualine
 - [ ] fix lsp not getting cmp_lsp settings
-  - [x] pass plugin/plugins.vim to lua
-  - [ ] symlink to .config so we can test changes quickly
-      - this will force to maintain a certain lua structure with init.lua on root
-      - order files
-    - ?may have to move cmp_lsp to lsp file
 - [ ] ?function to read recursively all the config files
-- [ ] structure README's,
-  - one for each package and one for the main project
-- [x] track our built package on the system wide configuration of nixos
-  - [x] do it through flakes
-      - ?how to reference a flake in a subdirectory
-      - would be ideal to move back the programas to home/dotfiles, and then create another repository that would call every one of those programs through flakes.

-- [x] add a buildImage
 - [ ] fix telescope missing dependencies
-- [x] ?add a nix shell to test
 - [ ] ?how to manage snippets
-- [x] ?where to get the full list of arguments that the pkgs.vimPlugins provides

 ## Resources